ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 all hail her majesty the queen ant number theree: you're finished now hango the queen is gonna have your head
-hango: bb… bbu… but I didn't do anything
+hango: bb… bbu… but I didn't do anything ant number one: so it wasn't you who crossed the xiomax tribes territory with turiba today